yixuanG/Crypto-Liquidity-Analysis/README.md

 # Market Microstructure Project - Cryptocurrency Liquidity Analysis

+## Important Notice

+The multi-cryptocurrency, millisecond-level trade and quote dataset used throughout this study was purchased by the supervising professor and remains his personal or institutional property.
+Redistribution is not permitted and the raw files are not bundled with this repository.
+Users who are interested in reproducing the entire analysis will prepare the equivalent datasets on their own.
+Otherwise, it is encouraged to use the converted minute- and hour-level data.

 ## Project Overview

 This repository contains the research process of examining how major events impact cryptocurrency liquidity using high-frequency trading data.
 The central question is simple: when a regulatory announcement or economic shock hits, how does the market’s liquidity react, how quickly does it recover, and how much the stress spills over different coins?